Chart Color Schemes

 Sunshine West has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Sunshine West's population is estimated at around 18,635 as of February 2026.
-This reflects an increase of 83 people (0.4%) since the 2021 Census, which reported a population of 18,552 people.
-The change is inferred from the resident population of 18,538 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 114 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,955 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Sunshine West has demonstrated resilient growth patterns with a compound annual growth rate of 0.1%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 82.0% of overall population gains during recent periods.
+The estimated population of the suburb of Sunshine West is around 18,635 as of February 2026.
+This figure reflects an increase of 83 people since the 2021 Census, which reported a population of 18,552 people.
+The change is inferred from AreaSearch's resident population estimate of 18,538 following examination of the ABS's latest ERP data release in June 2024 and an additional 114 validated new addresses since the Census date.
+This results in a population density ratio of 1,955 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Sunshine West's 0.4% growth since census positions it within 2.2 percentage points of the SA3 area (2.6%), indicating competitive growth fundamentals.
+Population growth was primarily driven by overseas migration, contributing approximately 82.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Considering the projected demographic shifts, an above median population growth is projected for the suburb, with an expected expansion of 3,613 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 20.2% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering these projections, an above median population growth is projected for the suburb of Sunshine West, with an expected expansion of 3,439 persons to 2041, reflecting a total increase of 17.9% over the 17-year period.

 Frequently Asked Questions - Population